Explicit 27: Eye of the Tiger - Survivor

 3:02

-roaring for the magical effect.
+for the magic effect.

 3:04